 When you break it down, what are the most fundamental, necessary elements that a logo should possess – regardless of fads or trends?
 And, how do you know if your logo has these key elements?

 Paul Rand, the trailblazing designer of IBM, UPS, and ABC Broadcasting’s iconic logos, said:

 While designing a logo is somewhat analogous to any kind of design problem, it’s special.
 The problems are different from those in advertising.
 You have to break everything down into the smallest possible denominator.

 And that’s what we’ve done in this guide.
 We’ve broken down the logo itself into its most essential traits and functions.
-The result?
-Your guide to the most effective logo design possible.

 1- Embody your brand.